 - 15 oz. white hominy or corn, drained and rinsed

 - 32 oz. low sodium chicken broth 4 cups

 - Place 2 tablespoons of olive oil in a large pot.
 Add in minced garlic and white onion.
 Sauté for 1 minute and then add in chicken breast, quinoa, chicken broth, beans (drained), hominy, and salsa.

 - Bring to a boil, uncovered.
 Cover and let simmer for 30 minutes on low until chicken is cooked.

 - Remove the chicken from the pot and shred on a plate or cutting board.
 Add the shredded chicken back into the pot.
 Add in cumin, salt, lime juice, and fresh cilantro and mix together.
 If your chili is too thick, add more chicken broth or water until it thins out to your desired consistency.

 For the Cauliflower Crunchies

-- Roast at 400ºF for 10 minutes.
-Toss and cook for an additional 5 minutes.
+- Transfer the cauliflower to a parchment or foil-lined baking sheet.
+Roast at 400ºF for 10 minutes.
+Toss and cook for an additional 5 minutes until crunchy.

--Option to make this recipe inside of a crockpot.
-Place all ingredients in your crockpot and cook on high for 3-4 hours or low for 6-8 hours.
-Once the chicken is tender and the quinoa is fully cooked, shred the chicken and then place back in and mix.
-Enjoy!
+- Slow Cooker Version: Place all of the ingredients in a crockpot and cook on high for 3-4 hours or low for 6-8 hours.
+Once the chicken is tender and the quinoa is fully cooked, shred the chicken and then place back in and mix together.